How to Get Your Alaska Insurance License (2026)

 Why do some Alaska prep courses miss state law content?

 Providers like 180 Licensing and Intellipass offer exam prep focused on national insurance content only — they do not include Alaska-specific state law, which comprises approximately 15–20% of the Alaska Pearson VUE exam.
-Candidates who use these budget options alone risk failing the state law portion of the exam.
+Candidates who use these lower-cost options alone risk failing the state law portion of the exam.
 Providers like ExamFX, Kaplan, and Xcel Solutions include Alaska state law in their course materials.
-If you use a budget option, supplement with Alaska DOI resources.
+If you use a lower-cost option, supplement with Alaska DOI resources.